terlan98/blog/content/posts/java-on-ios/java-on-ios.md

 ### Lack of resources

-While researching ways for running Java on iOS, I found out that this is a niche need among developers, which is why there are few alternatives to MobiVM available currently.
+While investigating ways to execute Java on iOS, I realized that this is a niche need among developers, which is why there are few alternatives to MobiVM available right now.
 Not being an expert in MobiVM, I consistently rely on the GitHub community for support whenever I’m stuck.
 MobiVM has an awesome [discussions page](https://github.com/MobiVM/robovm/discussions) where you can quickly get your questions answered.
 Besides that, support options are limited, with Stack Overflow and ChatGPT providing minimal help.

+## Conclusion
+Despite the challenges, MobiVM made it possible to incorporate an important feature that brought high business value to the iOS project I was working on.
+This post is my way of paying it forward, hoping it proves beneficial to you as well.

+Cheers! ✨